 - The child’s preferences, if he is of sufficient age and maturity

 - Number of children in each home and their ages

 Judges will take a child’s preference as to where he lives if he is old enough and mature enough to give input into the decision.
 His testimony would usually be taken through a private interview with the judge rather than in the courtroom.
 The judge would only allow an interview if it would not be harmful to the child.
 The parents can request an interview or the judge can decide to conduct one on his own.

 If a child is interviewed, the parents can submit questions to be asked and the judge can also ask his own questions.
 If the judge decides not to grant an interview, he must state his reasons at a court hearing.

 How Can Carl Taylor Law Help?

 Deciding on custody of your children is one of the most important decisions you will make in your divorce or custody action.
-Our experienced divorce attorneys are here to help.
+Our experienced divorce attorneys in Flemington are here to help.
 Call our office to schedule a private consultation to learn about your legal options and how we can assist you in achieving your “happily even after”.